Sauna-Planet

 • Consider professional assistance for the installation of the chimney system.

-Infrared Sauna Heaters
+Infrared DIY Sauna Heaters

 • Follow the manufacturer’s instructions for installation guidelines.